Introduction to OCaml Programming

 Operations on lists.

-• Lists are represented internally as binary trees with left children all leaves.
+• Lists are represented internally as binary trees where the left children are all leaves.

 • The tree nodes are :: and are called conses (an historical term from Lisp)